pal-vikas/Instagram-Clone-SPA/README.md

 # Instagram Clone SPA

-**This project is a Single Page Application (SPA) clone of Instagram, application built using React or another modern frontend JavaScript framework..
+**This project is a Single Page Application (SPA) clone of Instagram, application built using React or another modern frontend JavaScript framework**.

 ---